loneboat/obsidian-image-gallery/README.md

 ## Changelog

 `1.1.2`
-  - Changed: "path" setting can now be relative to the current file's directory (prefix with "./").
+  - Changed: "path" setting can now be relative to the current file's directory.
+To do this, prefix the path with "./".

   - New: "images" setting.
 Accepts a YAML list of filenames.
 If this value is provided, only these files will be displayed from the directory.
 When provided.
 Overrides any specified sorting